MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 * Capacities smaller than A3 don't allow the use of streaming dataflows.
 * If dataflows or the enhanced calculation engine is not enabled in a tenant, you can't create or run streaming dataflows.
 * Workspaces connected to a storage account are not supported.
-* Each streaming dataflow can provide up to 1 megabytes per second of throughput.
+* Each streaming dataflow can provide up to 1 megabyte per second of throughput.

 ### Availability